roaked/roaked.github.io/content/docs/1designsimu/2thermocup/_index.md

 - Performance Optimization
 - Predictive Analysis

-Surely using machine learnings this could have been improved, but for that moment it yielded good results!
+Surely using machine learning tools this could have been more efficient, but for that moment it yielded good results!

 ## Our Solution